Krv-Analytics/Thema/README.md

 # coal_mapper

 ## Description
 An topolgical clustering pipeline that combines `UMAP` and the `Mapper` algorithm to analyze various energy datasets.
+For a more detailed description, check out our [Pages](https://sgathrid.github.io/coal_mapper/).

 ## Installation